Georgia Leader Program

 2023 GHCA Georgia Leader Application.

 Background and History

-In February each year, GHCA/GCAL members nominate individuals to participate in the program.
+Each year, GHCA members nominate individuals to participate in the program.
 These may be self-nominations.
 A candidate from each GHCA council region will be selected by the selection committee.

 Expectations and Requirements

 Those selected to participate in Georgia Leaders agree to: